Is your house a beloved castle? Or a monkey on your back?

 Underwater mortgages weren’t the only problem homeowners faced during the Great Recession.
 An untold number of people also lost their houses simply because they signed on the dotted line without understanding what the heck their mortgage entailed.

-For example, people thought they’d hit the jackpot with adjustable-rate mortgages, known as ARMs.
+For example, people thought they had hit the jackpot with adjustable-rate mortgages, known as ARMs.
 Homeowners were fine for the first few years while their mortgage rate was fixed and low.
 But when it reset to the current market rate, that affordable monthly payment suddenly wasn’t so affordable.

 If you’re not comfortable with the loan terms or don’t understand them, it’s better to walk away than to make an expensive and potentially life-altering mistake.